RFMVasconcelos/postgres-playlists/README.md

 # Sparkify DB creation + ETL Pipeline

-This repository encomasses scripts to create a PostgreSQL DB for a music streaming App - Sparkify.
+This repository contains the necessary scripts to create a PostgreSQL DB for a music streaming app (Sparkify), with a performant architecture, as well as the scripts to extract data from 2 sets of files and load it to the DB.

 ## 0. Context